The Masonic Grand Lodge of the Order of Illuminati for Germany

 In June 1911 the lodge formed from the combination of the four Leipzig lodges initiated some 60 Scottish Rite brethren, with which the establishment of Saxon lodges became possible in Leipzig, Altenburg, Apolda and Tönning; curiously enough, during their probationary period some of the Apolda Scottish Rite brethren withdrew their petition; they believed that a lodge based on an eclectic system would be more quickly accepted in Apolda.

 During its existence the union paid out over 80,000 marks to the surviving dependents of deceased brethren, and thus saved many families from want and distress.
-Nonethless, the union did not survive more than twenty-five years, which was probably all to the good.
+Nevertheless, the union did not survive more than fifteen years, which was probably all to the good.

-The development of the Symbolic Grand Lodge of the Scottish Rite in Germany (1896 Public Citizen’s Lodge, 1900 St. Matthew Lodge Union, 1903 Grand Freemasonic Lodge of Germany, 1904 Scottish Lodge of Perfection called Grand Freemasonic Lodge of Germany, 1905 Symbolic Grand Lodge of the Scottish Rite in Germany) is given in the following list:
+The development of the Symbolic Grand Lodge of the Scottish Rite in Germany (1896 General Citizens’ Lodge, 1900 St. Matthew Lodge Union, 1903 Grand Masonic Lodge of Germany, 1904 Scottish Lodge of Perfection called Grand Masonic Lodge of Germany, 1905 Symbolic Grand Lodge of the Scottish Rite in Germany) is given in the following list:

 Berlin: ‘Zur Kaiserkrone’ [Emperor’s Crown], constituted 27th March 1904; amalgamated 27th March 1906 with the ‘Victoria of Prussia’ United Lodge.